cardboardci/dockerfiles/images/rsvg/README.md

 # cardboardci/rsvg

 cardboardci/rsvg is a Docker image built with continuous integration builds in mind.
 Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for working with Scalable Vector Graphics (SVG).

 A utility to render Scalable Vector Graphics (SVG), associated with the GNOME Project.
 It renders SVG files to Cairo surfaces.
 Cairo is the 2D, antialiased drawing library that GNOME uses to draw things to the screen or to generate output for printing.